clark-john/BulkDeleteUtil/README.md

 # BulkDeleteUtil

-utility to delete files by extension, regex (soon), and others (soon)
+utility to delete files by file extensions, regex (soon), and others (soon)